jnestore/jnestore.github.io/_posts/2023-12-29-eyes-of-the-storm.md

 ## The Museum

-The museum encourages photography, so I brought along my trusty Sony a7iii cameara and Tamron 28-75mm f/2.8 lens.
+The museum encourages photography, so I brought along my trusty Sony a7iii camera and Tamron 28-75mm f/2.8 lens.
 No flash allowed, so the low-light environments were a fun challenge.

 ![](https://res.cloudinary.com/dxzgl1kxh/image/upload/v1703907884/wsw58lgxrlwgwwsazheb.jpg)